toneyu/Penrod/README.md

-# Application for displaying the weather at locations of Penrod Offices
+# Web Application for displaying the weather at locations of Penrod Offices
   -Chicago, Dallas, Minneapolis, Milwaukee

+# Using API instructions
+Register on {https://openweathermap.org/api} for an API Key

 # Install and running Instructions
 Access project @ https://github.com/toneyu/Penrod to clone